khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 <figure-img label="Example of locked setting" src="/img/locked-setting-example.png"></figure-img>

-## Behavior

-### Saving settings

-To keep the experience of settings consistent, avoid using a combination of manual and auto-save in form options.
-Learn more about [saving progress](/usability/saving-and-feedback#saving-progress).

-### User feedback

-- Use an [alert](/components/alert) for validation messages that are not directly correlated with an input (for example, failures).
-These alerts utilize [in-page placement](/components/alert#placement) when data is saved asynchronously.
-- Use a [toast](/components/toast) for success messages that provide immediate confirmation of an action (for example, saving).

 ### Surfacing settings

 Consider making configuration options more discoverable to users by linking to settings from the feature page.